pnp/cli-microsoft365/docs/docs/cmd/spo/group/group-user-add.md

 --8<-- "docs/cmd/_global.md"

+## Remarks

+The command `m365 spo group user add` supports multiple values for the parameter `--userName` or `--email` in a comma seperated way.
+That being the case, if one of the entries for the parameter `--userName` or `--email` is not valid, the command will fail with error message showing the list of Username/s or email/s that are not valid

 ## Examples

 Add a user with name _Alex.Wilber@contoso.com_ to the SharePoint group with id _5_ available on the web _https://contoso.sharepoint.com/sites/SiteA_